qmlbook/qmlbook/docs/shaders/shaders.rst

 .. rubric:: A red shader

-Next we will add a shader, which displays a red rectangle by providing for each fragment a red color value.
+Next, we will add a shader, which displays a red rectangle by providing for each fragment a red color value.

 .. literalinclude:: src/effects/redlense2.qml
     :start-after: M1>>